jukto-ai/.github/profile/README.md

 While with Jukto, teams can:

-- **Generate** optimized kernels from PyTorch or natural language descriptions.
+- **Generate** CUDA/Triton kernels from PyTorch or natural language descriptions.
 - **Optimize** inference configs for vLLM, SGLang, and more using AI-driven exploration.
-- **Benchmark** kernels in real-time with latency, throughput, and FLOP metrics.
+- **Trace & Analyze** GPU and kernel (memory access, thread divergence, register spills).
 - **Deploy** universally across NVIDIA, AMD, AWS, GCP—without rewrites.
-- **Collaborate** with AI agents that evolve kernels continuously in the background.

   > We connect AI models, hardware, and teams in one real-time, optimized environment.